Diagnosing Alzheimer's: How Alzheimer's is diagnosed

-To diagnose Alzheimer's disease, doctors evaluate your signs and symptoms and conduct several tests.
+To diagnose Alzheimer's dementia, doctors evaluate your signs and symptoms and conduct several tests.

-An accurate diagnosis of Alzheimer's disease is an important first step to ensure you have appropriate treatment, care, family education and plans for the future.
+An accurate diagnosis of Alzheimer's dementia is an important first step to ensure you have appropriate treatment, care, family education and plans for the future.

-Early signs and symptoms of Alzheimer's disease include:
+Early signs and symptoms of Alzheimer's dementia include:

 - Memory impairment, such as difficulty remembering events